Open House Parties in Jacksonville

 - The person can argue he or she took steps to prevent the consumption that were reasonable after learning of any minors consuming alcohol or other drugs at the residence.

-A typical example that our Jacksonville criminal defense lawyers see are college students from one of the local universities having a party and police are called.
+A typical example that our criminal lawyer in Jacksonville, FL sees are college students from one of the local universities having a party and police are called.
 The hosts of the party are usually issued a notice to appear.
 We have been successful in avoiding any consequences for these students by being able to place them in a diversionary program, after which we had their records expunged.

 Penalties for a Conviction